- 403 errors will usually be shown on screen immediately

 .htaccess file.
 Developers using SFTP often forget to upload that hidden file.
 See our .htaccess help.

-vendor/* and other files.
+vendor/*.
 Set the file permissions for those files to

-*.php files should be executable.
+*.php files should also be executable.

 If you have used HTTP auth to protect your website from unwanted visitors and someone is trying access that without entering the correct username and password, a 403 access denied error will occur.